pvieito/PythonKit/README.md

 ## Build

-You can build `PythonKit` with Swift PM.
-You can configure the Python version to use in the build process with the `PYTHON` environment variable (for example, `PYTHON=2`).
+`PythonKit` can be built with Swift PM.
+To configure the Python version to use in the build process you can set the `PYTHON` environment variable (for example, `PYTHON=2`).
 The default build will use Python 3.

-Then you can build

 ```bash
 $ cd PythonKit